Fenarfen/SAaD-Proof-of-Concept/docs/decisions/0006-frontend-choice.md

 ## Context and Problem Statement

-The applications needs an appropriate frontend technology, able to integrate with our ASP.NET Core backend, providing a robust user interface.
+The application needs an appropriate frontend technology, able to integrate with our ASP.NET Core backend, providing a robust user interface.

 ## Considered Options

 * Blazor
-* React with .NET Core API Backend
+* React

 ## Decision Outcome